 Always name your thread as this help in debugging.

-Minimise the scope of your of synchronisation.
-Rather than making the whole method synchronised, be mindful that only the critical section should be synchronised.
+Minimize the scope of your synchronization.
+Rather than making the whole method synchronized, be mindful that only the critical section should be synchronized.

-Opt for volatile over synchronisation if you have the option to.
+Opt for volatile over synchronization if you have the option to.

-Opt for concurrent collection over synchronised collection in Java as this will provide better scalability.
+Opt for concurrent collection over synchronized collection in Java as this will provide better scalability.

-Top 57 Core Java Programming Interview Questions And Answers46.
-Explain some best practices you would apply while using Collection in Java ?_text]Answer:
+46. Explain some best practices you would apply while using Collection in Java?

 Ensure you are using the right collection, e.g. if you need a non-synchronised list, then opt for ArrayList and not Vector.

-Opt for concurrent collection over a synchronised collection because they are more scalable.
+Opt for concurrent collection over a synchronized collection because they are more scalable.

 Ensure you are using interface to represent and access a collection e.g. use List to store ArrayList, Map to store HashMap.